New Port Richey Child Support Attorney

 - The standard of living during the marriage

 The New Port Richey support attorney at Dale L. Bernstein, Chartered Law Office can help ensure you get a fair settlement.
-With over 35 years of experience, we know how to handle common snags in the child support process.
+With nearly 40 years of experience, we know how to handle common snags in the child support process.

 A New Port Richey child support lawyer can help you ensure your children receive fair and proper support after a divorce.
 Call our firm at (727) 312-1112 or contact us online for a consultation.

 When Does Child Support End in Florida?